sheidajahanfar/Snappay_data/README.md

 ### Project Overview

-This project analyzes and predicts customer credit default risk for a LendTech platform.
-It combines statistical analysis, feature engineering, and machine learning models to identify high-risk customers and support proactive risk management.
+This project explores credit usage behavior using SQL and Python.
+The dataset contains customer-level information such as credit consumption, upgrade patterns, and demographic details for a LendTech platform.
+The focus is on data preparation, feature engineering, and exploratory data analysis (EDA) and then predict customer credit default risk using both statistical and machine learning methods.

-Objectives
+### Objectives

 Identify key factors influencing customer default risk.

 Engineer meaningful features such as repayment delay ratios, full usage ratios, and average spend per order.

-Build and compare predictive models (Logistic Regression, Random Forest, XGBoost).
+Build and compare predictive models (Logistic Regression, Random Forest).

 Provide actionable insights to inform credit policies, customer segmentation, and early intervention strategies.

-Data
+### Data

 The dataset includes anonymized customer-level features such as: